|

 Interested in what the training is like?
 Northwestern University and Harley

-at the program page and take note of the duration
+at the program page and take note

 where it says "participating students are